jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 hotness.

 What is the really interesting things here?
 Om wraps React, and then spanks it in performance.
 How is that possible?
-It ends up that that Om's use of persistent data structures, which we will talk about in a minute, make it faster than React, because the big part of React is doing change detection.
+It ends up that Om's use of persistent data structures, which I will talk about in a minute, make it faster than React, because the big part of React is doing change detection.
 And change detection for immutable things is identity comparison, so it is super fast.

 And in fact, they are re-architecting their whole thing to use persistent data structures in JavaScript now.
-The React dev came up to me at Strange Loop and said -- shook my hand and said, "You are saving us a ton of money, because we are switching to that strategy."
+The React dev came up to me at Strange Loop, shook my hand and said, "You are saving us a ton of money, because we are switching to that strategy."

-[Time 0:10:30]
+[Time 0:10:29]

 ```
 slide title: Flexibility